igmrlm/CatVideo/README.md

 ---

-If you like this app, you can support the me via [Ko-fi](https://ko-fi.com/nathanaelnewton). 💜💜💜
+If you like this app, you can support me via [Ko-fi](https://ko-fi.com/nathanaelnewton). 💜💜💜

 ## Features